 The expenditure of most self build projects can be broken down into 7 key stages:

 - Obtaining planning permissions and building approvals – not a significant expenditure stage, but an important step

 - Initial project costs and laying foundations

 - Construction to wall plate level (and timber frame erected, if appropriate)

 Self build mortgages allow you to draw funds at each of these stages throughout the build.

-Building regulation approval and planning approval will need to be applied for prior to arrange a Self Build Mortgage.
-Lenders will wish to see the following to support a Self Build Mortgage application:
+Building regulation approval and planning approval will need to be applied for before arranging a self-build mortgage.
+Lenders will wish to see the following to support a self-build mortgage application: